-The host must provide and pay for the following rooms for each delegation (maximum of 21 people per delegation):
+The host must provide and pay for the following rooms for each delegation (maximum of 17 (finals: 19) people per delegation):

-- a. seven twin rooms for the 14 players (two single beds must be provided in these rooms; one large bed for two players is not acceptable); - b.
-7 single rooms for the 7 team officials (same hotel as their team); - c. a storage room for each team (ideally on the team's floor/wing); - d. one room per team for medical treatment, equipped with massage table.
+- a.
+Six twin rooms (finals: 7) for the 12 players (finals: 14) (two single beds must be provided in these rooms; one large bed for two players is not acceptable); - b.
+5 single rooms for the 5 team officials (same hotel as their team); - c. a storage room for each team (ideally on the team's floor/wing); - d. one room per team for medical treatment, equipped with massage table.

-A suite could be provided for use as a storage and medical room with massage table.
+A suite could be provided for use as a storage and medical room with massage table

-Additional delegation members may be accommodated at the same place or nearby, at the expense of the visiting club.
+Additional delegation members may be accommodated at the same place or nearby, at the expense of the visiting association.